brdsmth/simpleabtesting/docs/GETTING_STARTED.md

 - Ensure variation weights sum to 100

 **Always same variation?**
-- This is correct!
-Same visitor gets same variation
+- This is expected behavior for consistent user experience.
-- Clear localStorage to simulate new visitor
-- Use `SimpleABTesting.reset()` to reassign
+- To see a new variation, use the "Clear Visitor ID (Full Reset)" button on the demo page, or run `window.SimpleABTesting.reset()` in the browser console, then refresh the page.

 ## File Structure

 ```
 simple-ab-testing/
+├── api/           # Server for SDK
+├── demo/          # Demo page
+├── docs/          # Documentation
+├── frontend/      # React dashboard
+├── lander/        # Homepage
 ├── sdk/           # TypeScript SDK source
-├── frontend/      # React dashboard
-├── demo/          # Demo page
-└── README.md      # Main documentation
+└── README.md
 ```

-That's it!
-Simple A/B testing with minimal setup.